GraceMutiu/Lita_Class_Documentation/README.md

 The data used for these classes were provided by the facilitators but i was encouraged to get data from online sources like kaggle to practise what was done in class.

 ### Tools and Techniques
-- **Microsoft Excel for data cleaning and transformation
+- Microsoft Excel used for data cleaning, transformation, analysis and visualisation.
-- **SQL Server - Structured Query Language server for data analysis
+- SQL Server - Structured Query Language server for more complex data analysis and transformation on large datasets.
-- Microsoft PowerBI for data visualisation
+- Microsoft PowerBI for data visualisation.
+- GitHub was introduced for portfolio building.